yorkie-team/yorkie/CONTRIBUTING.md

 Code that is written needs to be tested to ensure that it achieves the desired behavior.
 And organize our tests to fit the responsibilities of our test cases.

-It is recommended to write tests in a `given / when / then` structure, and it is recommended to write them in order from success case to exception case.
+it is recommended to write them in order from success case to exception case.

 #### Unit test